sdpython/sphinx-runpython/_doc/api/blocdefs.rst

     A definition...

-A reference can be added to this definition :ref:`l-this-def`.
+A reference can be added to this definition :ref:`Def 1 <l-this-def>`.
+The title needs to be recalled.